IMAP-Science-Operations-Center/imap_processing/docs/source/data-access/data-dependency.rst

 `Up to date overview chart in Galaxy <https://lasp.colorado.edu/galaxy/display/IMAP/SDC+Processing+Architecture+Overview>`_

 Each science file that arrives is treated the same, regardless of level or instrument.
 When a file is placed in the file storage system, it triggers a step to index the file ("indexer lambda").
-This step adds the file to the database and triggers the next step in processing (batch starter lambda).
+This step adds the file to the database and triggers the next step in processing ("batch starter lambda").

 This step is what determines if a instrument and level is ready for processing, by checking dependencies.
-For each file that arrives, the system check to see what the downstream dependencies are - meaning, what future files need this file in order to complete processing.
-For example, if a MAG L1A file arrived, this step would determine that the MAG L1B mago and magi files are dependent on the L1A file, and therefore MAG L1B may be ready to begin processing.
+For each file that arrives, the system checks to see what the downstream dependencies are - meaning, what future files need this file in order to complete processing.
+For example, if a MAG L1A file arrived, this step would determine that the MAG L1B ``mago`` and ``magi`` files are dependent on the L1A file, and therefore MAG L1B may be ready to begin processing.

 Then, for each anticipated job, the batch starter process checks to see if all the upstream dependencies are met.
 Although we know we have one of the upstream dependencies for an expected job,